threexc/ecocode.ca/content/uses/_index.md

 - **Logic Analyzer:** [Saleae Logic 8](https://www.saleae.com/products/saleae-logic-8)
 - **Multimeter:** [Fluke 117](https://www.fluke.com/en-ca/product/electrical-testing/digital-multimeters/fluke-117)

-I've got a variety of random electronics parts for building stuff (like most hobbyists, I think) that sit in drawers for long periods of time before being pulled out to test something or tinker.
 The DS1054 and SDG 1032X, followed by the Logic 8, see by far the most action as I find myself working on IIO drivers for the Linux kernel.
 I do have a Weller soldering iron and a 300W test bench power supply, but since most dev kits seem to run off of USB power or 5V/9V/12V adapters these days, those tend to sit in a box rather than taking up desk space.

 ### Homelab